Quantized Hall drift in a frequency-encoded photonic Chern insulator: Appendix C: Experimental protocol

 The coupling between the different frequency eigenmodes that underlies the synthetic dimension scheme is ensured by driving the EOMs with a signal formed from Fourier components with frequencies equal to the frequency splittings between each pairs of modes to be coupled and amplitudes proportional to the corresponding hopping amplitude.
 The general formula describing the signal sent to the EOMs is the following:

 with $+$ and $-$ corresponding to the modulation of the CW and CCW modes respectively.
-Specifically, $V^{(i)}_{nn}$ with $i=1,2,3$ represent the nearest-neighbour hoppings of the honeycomb lattice; in particular the coupling $V^{(3)}_{nn}$ to the $21^{st}$ neighbour is used to simulate the second dimension.
-Components $V_{nnn}$ are linked to the next-nearest-neighbour hoppings of the Haldane model; $V_{nnn}$ is taken to be zero when emulating graphene-like and hBN-like Hamiltonians.
+Specifically, $V^{(i)}_{nn}$ with $i=1,2,3$ represent the nearest-neighbor hoppings of the honeycomb lattice; in particular the coupling $V^{(3)}_{nn}$ to the $21^{st}$ neighbor is used to simulate the second dimension.
+Components $V_{nnn}$ are linked to the next-nearest-neighbor hoppings of the Haldane model; $V_{nnn}$ is taken to be zero when emulating graphene-like and hBN-like Hamiltonians.
+The hBN-like Hamiltonian is realized by introducing slight detunings of the NN couplings: